The Last Valley (film)

 The Last Valley is a 1971 film written and directed by James Clavell, an historical drama set during the Thirty Years' War (1618–1648).
-While war ravages in the southern principalities of the Holy Roman Empire of the German Nation, a mercenary leader (Michael Caine) and a teacher (Omar Sharif) stumble upon a valley untouched by the war.
-Based upon the novel The Last Valley (1959), by J. B. Pick, the cinematic version of The Last Valley was the final feature film photographed with the Todd-AO 70 mm widescreen process until it was revived to make the film Baraka in 1991.
+While war ravages in the southern principalities of the Holy Roman Empire, a mercenary leader (Michael Caine) and a teacher (Omar Sharif) stumble upon a valley untouched by the war.
+Based upon the novel The Last Valley (1959), by J.B.
+Pick, the cinematic version of The Last Valley was the final feature film photographed with the Todd-AO 70 mm widescreen process, until it was revived to make the film Baraka in 1991.

 Plot

-A German mercenary named "The Captain" leads his company who fight for whoever will pay them, regardless of religion.
+It's the year 1643 AD.
+A German mercenary and leader, named "The Captain", leads his company who fight for whoever will pay them, regardless of religion.
 His soldiers pillage the countryside, raping and looting when not fighting.
 During their campaigns, they encounter Vogel, a former teacher trying to survive the fighting and resulting chaos in south-central Germany.
 Vogel runs from the Captain's force, and eventually stumbles upon an idyllic mountain valley, untouched by war.
 Vogel convinces the Captain to preserve the village so it can shelter the band through the coming winter, as the outside world faces famine, plague and the devastation of war.
 The Captain agrees, but kills Korski, one of his own men, without warning when the latter objects to the idea of desertion.
 The local headman, Gruber, submits, after obtaining the best terms he can.

 The local Catholic priest is livid that the mercenaries include a number of Protestants (and nihilistic atheists for that matter), but there is nothing he can do to sway the Captain.
-The Captain kills several dissenting members of his band to uphold their pledge to set aside religious divisions.
+The Captain kills several dissenting members of his band, to uphold their pledge to set aside religious divisions.
 Elsewhere, the locals accept their fate.
-The Captain and Gruber agree to appoint Vogel as judge to settle disputes between villagers and soldiers.
-As long as food, shelter, and a small number of women are provided, the mercenaries leave the locals alone.
+The Captain and Gruber agree to appoint Vogel as judge, to settle disputes between villagers and soldiers.
+As long as food, shelter and a small number of women are provided, the mercenaries leave the locals alone.